M-gholami-derouei/mbd-automotive-portfolio/projects/battery-thermal-management-system/README.md

 - $\dot{m}_{cool} c_{p,cool}(T_{cool} - T_{cool,in})$: Advective heat removal — warm coolant leaving cold plate, cool coolant returning from chiller
 - $T_{cool,in}$: Chiller outlet temperature — treated as a **measured disturbance** from a sensor at the chiller outlet
 - $\dot{m}_{cool}$: Coolant mass flow rate — the **manipulated variable** commanded by the MPC via pump speed

+**Plug-flow assumption:** This formulation implicitly treats the cold plate as a **plug-flow volume with spatially uniform coolant temperature**, using the cold plate outlet temperature as representative of the entire coolant mass $m_{cool}$.
+In reality, a temperature gradient exists along the flow path — the coolant entering the cold plate is at $T_{cool,in}$ and exits at $T_{cool}$.
+The lumped model collapses this gradient into a single state.
+A consequence is that at low flow rates the residence time increases — the fluid heats up more per pass — which the energy balance captures correctly through the advective term, provided the outlet temperature is used as the representative state.
+This approximation is standard in low-order BTMS models and its accuracy improves as the cold plate thermal mass decreases relative to the flow-rate-driven advective term.

 **Note on pipe heat loss:** Heat exchange between coolant and ambient through the pipe wall was considered.
 The pipe surface area ($A_{pipe} = \pi D L \approx 0.03$ m²) is negligible compared to the cold plate effective area, and the pipe is thermally insulated.
 This term is linear and adds no complexity, but its contribution is less than 5% of cold plate heat transfer and is therefore neglected.